Konosuke Takeshita

 Konosuke Takeshita (竹下 幸之介, Takeshita Kōnosuke) is a Japanese professional wrestler.
-He is signed to the American promotion All Elite Wrestling (AEW), where he is a member of The Don Callis Family, while also being a former one-time AEW International Champion.
-He is also signed to Japanese promotions DDT Pro-Wrestling and New Japan Pro-Wrestling (NJPW), where in NJPW, he is the winner of the 35th G1 Climax and the current IWGP World Heavyweight Champion in his first reign.
+As of November 2022, he is signed to the American promotion All Elite Wrestling (AEW).
+He has also been signed to Japanese promotions DDT Pro-Wrestling since 2011, and New Japan Pro-Wrestling (NJPW) since January 2025.

 Takeshita was named the Rookie of the Year by Tokyo Sports in 2013 and is a five-time KO-D Openweight Champion, having first won the title on his 21st birthday to become the youngest holder in its history.
 He went on to become a four-time KO-D Tag Team Champion, five-time KO-D 6-Man Tag Team Champion, four-time Ironman Heavymetalweight Champion, one-time winner of the Ultimate Tag League (2021), two-time winner of the King of DDT Tournament (2019 and 2021), and record-setting two-time winner of the D-Oh Grand Prix (2019 and 2021 II).
-He signed with AEW in 2022, later becoming a one-time AEW International Champion.
-He is also a one-time NEVER Openweight Champion in NJPW.
-In 2025, he won the 35th G1 Climax tournament and the IWGP World Heavyweight Championship.
+He signed with AEW in 2022, winning the AEW International Championship twice.
+He is also a one-time NEVER Openweight Champion in NJPW and the 35th G1 Climax tournament winner, the latter of which led to him becoming a one-time IWGP Heavyweight Champion.

 Early life

 Konosuke Takeshita was born in Osaka on May 29, 1995.
 He participated in track and field at school.
+His mother is Keiko Takeshita; she would go on to become DDT's Ironman Heavymetalweight Champion in 2022 at an event that celebrated Konosuke's 10th year anniversary as a pro wrestler.